iPhone 13's biggest feature isn't on a spec sheet. It's the trade-in offers

 AT&T is offering up to $1,000 off the iPhone 13 Pro or Pro Max and up to $700 off the iPhone 13 and Mini, essentially making the iPhone 13 Pro or 13 Mini free.
 Verizon is offering up to $800 off any iPhone 13, covering the base costs for the 13 and the Mini.

+Read more: iPhone 13 vs. 13 Mini vs. 13 Pro vs. 13 Pro Max: All the biggest differences

 Both carriers will need you to trade in a fairly recent phone and be on an unlimited plan (in Verizon's case, one of its current higher-tier unlimited offerings such as Do More, Get More and Play More or older Above Unlimited and Beyond Unlimited plans) to get full credit.
-AT&T also requires your device to be in good working condition while Verizon will take any phone -- even those with broken screens -- so long as it doesn't have battery damage.
+AT&T also requires that your device be in good working condition while Verizon will take any phone -- even those with broken screens -- so long as its battery is undamaged.

-T-Mobile's most aggressive offer actually comes from Apple directly.
-If you're buying from Apple and trading in an iPhone X or newer, the company will give you a credit of at least $200 from Apple towards the price of the phone and a minimum of $200 back from T-Mobile.
-Those numbers can quickly jump if you're trading in a new device and have the carrier's top plan, known as Magenta Max.
+T-Mobile's most aggressive offer comes from Apple directly.
+If you're buying from Apple and trading in an iPhone X or newer, the company will give you a credit of at least $200 from Apple toward the price of the phone and a minimum of $200 back from T-Mobile.
+Those numbers can quickly jump if you're trading in a new device and have the carrier's top plan, called Magenta Max.

 If you have Magenta Max and are trading in an iPhone 12 Pro Max you'll get $790 back from Apple, with T-Mobile kicking in an additional $500 through bill credits for a total savings of $1,290.